bufbuild-ru/docs/docs/protovalidate/index.md

 ## Principles

 Protovalidate is simple, consistent, and extensible.
-Its validation rules are defined centrally in Protobuf schemas, consistently evaluated across languages, and extended through dynamic expressions.Created by experts in the Protobuf space with decades of experience building Web-scale distributed systems, Protovalidate is free, open source, and integrates seamlessly with the Buf toolchain.
+Its validation rules are defined centrally in Protobuf schemas, consistently evaluated across languages, and extended through dynamic expressions.

+Created by experts in the Protobuf space with decades of experience building Web-scale distributed systems, Protovalidate is free, open source, and integrates seamlessly with the Buf toolchain.

 ### Simplicity